Top Ten answers to frequent questions we receive:

 So, who runs Megadeluxe?

-Megadeluxe was founded by Wes Garcia.
-UI/UX Designer, Creative Director, former Apple designer, self-described speedologist, and vintage patch collector.
+Megadeluxe was founded by Wes Garcia, former Apple designer, self-described speedologist, and vintage patch picker.
+Wes selects (and sews) every single patch and cap combination himself.
 Learn more about our story here.

 Where is Megadeluxe headquartered?